wp-plugins/wp-members/readme.txt

 * Improved admin tab for captcha settings.
 You can now change the captcha type from the captcha tab (previously, you could only do this from the main options tab).
 * Removed "pattern" attribute from number field type.
 HTML5 does not support this attribute for this input type.
+* Fix issues with custom fields in admin/user dashboard profile.
+This involved a change to how fields were loaded for both display and validation (so that now it is a singular process).

 = 3.3.5 =